 …Though, the mechanisms of action are bit scary;

-- The metabolization process of alcohol tends to reduce the amount of coenzyme NAD+, which is an essential part of the electron donoring process necessary for steroidogenesis.
+- The metabolization process of alcohol tends to reduce the amount of coenzyme NAD+, which is an essential part of the electron donor process necessary for steroidogenesis52.

-- Alcohol can also increase the release of beta-opioid-endorphins from the brain and stimulate the hormone prolactin, both of which can negatively affect testosterone production.
+- Alcohol can also increase the release of beta-opioid-endorphins from the brain and stimulate prolactin release53, both of which can negatively affect testosterone production.

-- Oxidative damage increases thorough the body in response to alcohol consumption, this leading to localized reduction of testosterone in the gonads and also indirect reduction via increased cortisol levels.
+- Oxidative damage increases through the body in response to alcohol consumption54, this leading to a localized reduction of testosterone in the gonads and also indirect reduction via increased cortisol levels.

-- Chronically high intake of alcohol is notorious for its effects in increasing the aromatase enzyme, which converts testosterone into estrogen, causing a “feminized” effect in the male body.
+- Chronically high intake of alcohol is notorious for its effects in increasing the aromatase enzyme55, which converts testosterone into estrogen, causing a “feminized” effect in the male body.

 How much do you have to drink to actually suppress test levels though?

-The most damaging effects come from few rodent studies (study, study, study, study).
-One rat study in particular showed a staggering 50% reduction in testicular size after they were fed with a diet containing 5% of the calories from alcohol.
+The most damaging effects come from few rodent studies56–58.
+One rat study, in particular, showed a staggering 50% reduction in testicular size after they were fed with a diet containing 5% of the calories from alcohol59.

 Rodents ain’t the only ones who see suppressed T-levels after alcohol ingestion.
-Heavy alcohol consumption has been linked to lowered testosterone levels in humans too (study, study, study, study).
-It’s also known that chronic alcoholics tend to have significantly lower levels of testosterone accompanied with significantly higher estrogen levels than their non-alcoholic peers (study, study, study)…
+Heavy alcohol consumption has been linked to lowered testosterone levels in humans too60–62.
+It’s also known that chronic alcoholics tend to have significantly lower levels of testosterone accompanied by significantly higher estrogen levels than their non-alcoholic peers63–65.

 …Luckily enough, few studies have shown that low-moderate alcohol consumption isn’t that bad for male hormone production.
-Here an equivalent of ~2 glasses of red wine was associated with a mere 7% reduction in testosterone.
-In this one 0,5g/kg of alcohol actually slightly increased testosterone levels.
+Here an equivalent of ~2 glasses of red wine was associated with a mere 7% reduction in testosterone66.
+In another one, 0,5g/kg of alcohol actually slightly increased testosterone levels67.